Language selection

 Regulatory actions

 The CNSC posts regulatory enforcement actions taken to protect the health, safety and security of Canadians and the environment.
-Use the links below to find out more about any orders or penalties that have been placed on this licensee, if any.
+Use the links below to find out more about any orders or penalties that have been placed on this licensee.

 • No recent regulatory actions